Acorda Therapeutics: History and business model

 Acorda Therapeutics was incorporated in 1995, founded by internist turned entrepreneur Ron Cohen in Hawthorne, New York.
 Cohen had previously worked at the tissue engineering firm Advanced Tissue Sciences from 1986 to 1992.
 Cohen's focus on neurology at Acorda was influenced by his father's being a neurologist at Columbia University Medical Center.
 The business model of the company from the start was to work on commercialization of academic discoveries.
 A single therapeutic area focus also has the advantage that physicians prescribing one drug might also prescribe another in Acorda's portfolio; for instance, the company planned to leverage physician access through tizanidine capsule sales to promote dalfampridine sales.

 An initial public offering (IPO) in 2006 raised US$31.5 million, about half of what was expected going into the offering, which was attributed to general weakness of the IPO market at the time.
 These funds were supplemented by a private sale of shares later the same year, raising and additional US$29.8 million.

 As of 2007, twelve years after incorporation, the company had not yet turned a profit.

 From 2019 to 2021 the company's earnings per share (EPS) increased by 4.5% every year.
 In 2021, the company's revenue was down by 13 percent.

+In 2024, the company declared Chapter 11 bankruptcy protection, and announced that it had secured a "stalking horse" bid for all of its assets.
+As a result of the bankruptcy filing, the company's stock fell approximately 40%.